tsackton/taelgar/Gazetteer/The Western Green Sea Region/Western Gulf.md

 ---
 # Western Gulf

-The Western Gulf is the inland sea at the far western edge of [[The Green Sea]].
-Separated from [[The Green Sea]] proper by the narrow Straits of [[Cymea]], the Western Gulf tends to milder weather and easier navigation.
+The Western Gulf is the inland sea at the far western edge of the [[The Green Sea|Green Sea]] Separated from [[The Green Sea]] proper by the narrow Straits of [[Cymea]], the Western Gulf tends to milder weather and easier navigation.

 In the 1700s, the Western Gulf has been controlled largely by the [[Tollen]] Navy, which extensively patrols and interdicts pirates, keeping shipping lanes safe.